 The graphs above are a familiar sight to every social media strategist by now.
 It’s a quick overview of content performance on Facebook, offering basic insight into community size and growth, content reach and engagement when compared to previous time periods.

 You would also have a view into the performance of the competitors you identify and set, based on a few limiting metrics.
 Many companies use the business tool and other social software to gain greater insights and to automate reporting – but is that really enough to achieve something remarkable with your strategies?

 - At the end of that process, what do you really know about your audience(s)?

 - How are you identifying key traits and behaviours, and creating content accordingly?

 - Do you see the value in rich demographic analyses and, if so, are you gathering enough insight to actually do these?

-For most marketing teams, these questions begin to show gaping holes in audience insight strategies and how we target content, identify competitors, stay part of the conversations about our brand and align with the right influencers and consumers.
+For most marketing teams, these questions begin to show huge holes in audience insight strategies and how we target content, identify competitors, stay part of the conversations about our brand and align with the right influencers and consumers.